martinsolent/github_profile_walk-thru/README.md

 ## Fix Your GitHub Profile Walk-through

-![](./github_fix_images/1_github_fix.png)

-Your GitHub profile is far more than just a place to store code; it's a dynamic, professional portfolio.
-For potential employers, it’s a window into your skills, the projects you've built, and your passion for technology.
-It's ÍÍ›a powerful tool for building your career and demonstrating your enthusiasm for digital projects.

-Unfortunately, it's common for students to create a profile for a module or course and then leave it incomplete.
-This guide will walk you through simple but powerful steps to turn that dormant profile into a compelling showcase of your talent, one that opens doors to new opportunities.

 **This walkthrough assumes you already have a basic understanding of GitHub, have set up your profile, and created repositories.
 It also assumes you have some basic knowledge of Markdown scripting.**

+![](./github_fix_images/1_github_fix.png)

 ### 1. The First Impression: Perfecting Your Profile Header